mpanighetti/dnd5e-adventures/tier-2/guadana.md

 Atop a short pedestal is a set of gilt, hand-painted cards with a leather case.
 With a DC 20 Intelligence (Arcana) check, a player might identify this as a _Deck of Many Things_, and it does function similarly, but the cards instead provide a series of effects similar to those of supernatural charms or magical curses.
 Dídac identifies this card game as "Muchas Cosas" ("Many Things") and insists it's completely different from whatever this "Deck of Many Things" is that the party speaks of.

 A participant is only permitted to draw a single card per day; any cards drawn in excess of this have no effect.
 As soon as they draw their card from the deck, its magic takes effect (see the Muchas Cosas table for all card effects; cards can be drawn from the Major Arcana cards in a tarot deck).
 Effects tied to existing resources reference the book in which they appear.
-Any curse subjected by a card lasts until the next dawn, which will not occur as long as the cursed creature remains in Guadaña.
+Any curse subjected by a card lasts until the next dawn, which will not occur as long as the Cursed creature remains in Guadaña.

 Once a card is drawn, it fades from existence, then reappears in the deck.

-If a participant becomes cursed by a drawn card, Dídac gives them some **calabaza en tacha (candied pumpkin)** as a consolation prize.
+If a participant becomes Cursed by a drawn card, Dídac gives them some **calabaza en tacha (candied pumpkin)** as a consolation prize.

 > [!TIP]
 > The prizes and curses granted in Los Juegos de Guadaña are intended to be brought back into a longer campaign as short-term effects, but this one-shot could easily occur outside of any existing campaign canon as a standalone story.

   Almost all the awards are single- or limited-use, but one could increase their power for more potent or permanent effects; replacing them with blessings, feats, or epic boons would be a simple modification.
 Similarly, the curses all end at the next dawn (after leaving Guadaña) and can be removed with any spell or effect that ends curses, but these can also be made more potent and more difficult to cure. _Domains of Delight: A Feywild Accessory_ has many great suggestions for fey curses and punishments which were used as inspiration for some of the curses presented here, and has a table for more complex requirements to end fey curses.

 ### Pepper Challenge